- San Francisco, California

 Joined the Company as a member of the corps de ballet in 2008

-Sean Orza created roles in Thatcher’s Manifesto (principal), Caniparoli’s Tears (soloist), Pita’s Salome (Hostages), Peck’s In the Countenance of Kings, and Possokhov’s RAkU (Warriors), Optimistic Tragedy (Eight Sailors), and Swimmer.
-He has performed principal or featured roles in Tomasson’s Giselle (Hilarion), Nutcracker (King of the Mice, Russian, Spanish, and Arabian), and Swan Lake (Aristocrats, Spanish, and Czardas); Tomasson/Possokhov’s Don Quixote (Toreadors); Wheeldon’s Cinderella (Fates); Balanchine’s The Four Temperaments (3rd Theme); Caniparoli’s Ibsen’s House (John Rosmer); Jenkins’ Thread; MacMillan’s Winter Dreams; Nureyev’s Raymonda—Act III (pas de quatre); Possokhov’s Francesca da Rimini (Guardians of the Inferno) and Swimmer (Nighthawks pas de deux); Ratmansky’s Russian Seasons; Robbins’ Dances at a Gathering (Blue); and Taylor’s Changes.
+Sean Orza created roles in Thatcher’s Manifesto (principal) and Otherness (principal), Caniparoli’s Tears (soloist), King’s The Collective Agreement, Pita’s Salome (Hostages), Peck’s In the Countenance of Kings, and Possokhov’s RAkU (Warriors), Optimistic Tragedy (Eight Sailors), and Swimmer.
+He has performed principal or featured roles in Tomasson’s Giselle (Hilarion), Nutcracker (King of the Mice, Spanish, Arabian, Russian), The Sleeping Beauty (Suitors, Puss in Boots), and Swan Lake (Aristocrats, Spanish, Czardas); Tomasson/Possokhov’s Don Quixote (Toreadors); Wheeldon’s Cinderella (Fates); Balanchine’s The Four Temperaments (3rd Theme) and Serenade; Caniparoli’s Ibsen’s House; Jenkins’ Thread; MacMillan’s Winter Dreams; Nureyev’s Raymonda—Act III (pas de quatre); Possokhov’s Francesca da Rimini (Guardians of the Inferno) and Swimmer (Nighthawks pas de deux); Ratmansky’s Russian Seasons; Robbins’ The Cage (2nd Intruder) and Dances at a Gathering (Blue); and Taylor’s Changes.

-His repertory includes Balanchine’s Brahms-Schoenberg Quartet, Coppélia, Diamonds, Prodigal Son, Scotch Symphony, Serenade, Stars and Stripes, Stravinsky Violin Concerto, and Theme and Variations; Caniparoli’s Lambarena; Cranko’s Onegin; Fokine’s Petrouchka; Forsythe’s Artifact Suite; Liang’s Symphonic Dances; Lifar’s Suite en Blanc; McGregor’s Borderlands; Morris’ Sandpaper Ballet; Possokhov’s Magrittomania and The Rite of Spring; Ratmansky’s Le Carnaval dex Animaux, From Foreign Lands, and Shostakovich Trilogy (Chamber Symphony and Piano Concerto #1); Scarlett’s Frankenstein; Thatcher’s Stone and Steel; Tomasson’s Romeo & Juliet, Caprice, Prism, Le Quattro Stagioni, and Trio; and Wheeldon’s Continuum and Rush.
+His repertory includes Balanchine’s Brahms-Schoenberg Quartet, Coppélia, Diamonds, Prodigal Son, Scotch Symphony, Stars and Stripes, Stravinsky Violin Concerto, and Theme and Variations; Caniparoli’s Lambarena; Cranko’s Onegin; Fokine’s Petrouchka; Forsythe’s Artifact Suite; Liang’s Symphonic Dances; Lifar’s Suite en Blanc; McGregor’s Borderlands; Peck’s Rodeo: Four Dance Episodes; Possokhov’s Magrittomania and The Rite of Spring; Ratmansky’s Le Carnaval dex Animaux and Shostakovich Trilogy; Scarlett’s Frankenstein; Thatcher’s Stone and Steel; Tomasson’s Romeo & Juliet, Caprice, On a Theme of Paganini, Prism, Le Quattro Stagioni, and Trio; and Wheeldon’s Continuum and Rush.

-Sean danced in the 2015 film of Tomasson’s Romeo & Juliet (Montague Men) as part of the inaugural season of Lincoln Center at the Movies: Great American Dance, and performed Wheeldon’s Scénes de Ballet with New York City Ballet in 2006.
+Sean danced in the 2015 film of Tomasson’s Romeo & Juliet (Lincoln Center at the Movies: Great American Dance), and performed Wheeldon’s Scénes de Ballet with New York City Ballet in 2006.

 What ballet or role would you like to dance but haven't yet?
 Why?